AdaCore/spark2014/docs/lrm/source/packages.rst

 3. [A Type_Invariant expression shall not have a variable input;
    see :ref:`expressions` for the statement of this rule.]

+.. _tu-type_invariants-04:

+4. A Type_Invariant shall not apply to an effectively volatile type.

 .. centered:: **Verification Rules**

 In Ada RM 7.3.2, Ada defines the points at which runtime checking of